-Even with prices having risen slightly in the past year, a solid-state drive is still affordable.
-Superb models like the Samsung 850 EVO ($90 for 250GB on Amazon) and the Crucial BX300 ($60 for 120GB on Amazon) can be found for well under $100 online.
-If you find the storage capacities a bit too tight, you can always install the SSD as a boot drive alongside your current hard drive.
+This upgrade is incredibly affordable right now, too.
+Prices have plummeted in the last couple of months, with superb options like the Samsung 860 EVO ($83 for 500GB on Amazon) and the Crucial BX300 ($43 for 240GB on Amazon) can be found for well under $100 online.
+If you're on a tight budget, you can always install a lower-capacity SSD as a boot drive alongside your current hard drive—120GB SSDs currently Amazon.

 A word of warning about SSDs, and all the hardware discussed in this article: You can often find lower prices if you sift through Amazon or Newegg for no-name or lesser-known brands.
 But you’re gambling on reliability and support when you move away from established PC hardware makers.
 Stick with name brand gear unless you absolutely, positively can’t afford it.

 Good news if your available storage space is filled to the brim: Traditional hard drives are still pretty cheap.
 A 1TB Western Digital Blue hard drive spinning at a speedy 7,200rpm will only set you back $46 on Amazon, while a 3TB WD Blue drive is just $88 on Amazon (albeit at a slower 5,400rpm).